wp-plugins/frontier-post/readme.txt

 * No Custom Fields
 * Only for standard posts, not custom post types
 * If limited administrator access is selected for a profile in Theme My Login, media uploads will fail for this profile.

+= Template Forms =
+* At the moment this functionality is Beta !
+* You can copy the forms located in the forms directory of the plugin to your theme ** create a subdirectory in you theme (or child theme) folder: /plugins/frontier-post/ - Example: wordpress/wp-content/themes/twentytwelve/plugins/frontier-post/

 = Editor =
 * At the moment this functionality is Beta !